Inspect network activity in Microsoft Edge DevTools

 - Type.
 The resource type.

 - Initiator.
 The cause of the resource request.
-Clicking a link in the Initiator column takes you to the source code that caused the request.
+CHoosing a link in the Initiator column takes you to the source code that caused the request.

 - Time.
 The duration of the request.

 The graph above the Network Log is called the Overview.
-You will not use the Overview graph in this tutorial, so you may hide it.
-See Hide the Overview pane.
+You will not use the Overview graph in this tutorial, so you can hide it.
+Navigate to Hide the Overview pane.

 After you open DevTools, it records network activity in the Network Log.